dlt-science/science-notes/blogs/ssi.md

 :class: info
 - SSI solutions are designed to be blockchain-agnostic and adhere to [W3C's specifications](https://www.w3.org/TR/did-core/).
 - The identity wallets (e.g., uPort, Trinsic, Connect.Me) are different from the digital wallets (e.g., Coinbase, Ledger, Trezor) that store cryptocurrencies in the sense that they store and manage DIDs and VCs instead of cryptocurrencies.
-- To protect privacy, SSI solutions (e.g. - [Hyperledger Indy](https://medium.com/stm-blockchain/how-zero-knowledge-proofs-work-on-indy-network-241d6da112bc) and Aries) are increasingly using Zero-Knowledge Proofs (ZKPs) to prove the authenticity of credential```s without revealing the actual data.
+- To protect privacy, SSI solutions (e.g. - [Hyperledger Indy](https://medium.com/stm-blockchain/how-zero-knowledge-proofs-work-on-indy-network-241d6da112bc) and Aries) are increasingly using Zero-Knowledge Proofs (ZKPs) to prove the authenticity of credentials without revealing the actual data.
 - To facilitate secure communication between different SSI components (issuer-holder-verifier), [DIDComm](https://medium.com/decentralized-identity/understanding-didcomm-14da547ca36b) and [CHAPI](https://iiw.idcommons.net/101_Session:_Verifiable_Credential_Handler_(CHAPI)_and_DIDComm) protocols have been developed and heavily used.
 ```